 Nanoscale Analysis of Materials Using Transmission Electron Microscopy (3)

 This course discusses the theory and practice of transmission electron microscopy as applied crystalline solids.
 Among the topics to be covered include electron scattering and diffraction, image formation, energy-dispersive X-ray spectroscopy and electron energy-loss spectroscopy.
 Weekly lectures will be accompanied by several laboratory practical sessions.
 Emphasis will be placed on quantitative analysis of material structure and composition as well as the identification of unknown materials.
 Equivalent to: MSE 526; PTYS is home department.

 Thermodynamics and its application to planetary atmospheres, hydrostatics, fundamental concepts and laws of dynamic meteorology.
 Identical to ATMO 541A.
 ATMO is home department.

-Astrophysics of Stars and Accretion (4)
+Stars and Accretion (4)

 Equations of hydrodynamics; hydrodynamic equilibrium; polytropes; waves, and instabilities; convection and turbulence; radiative transfer; stellar atmospheres; stellar winds; nuclear reactions; stellar structure; helioseismology; stellar evolution; supernovae; white dwarfs, neutron stars, black holes; magnetohydrodynamics; accretion flows.
 Identical to: ASTR 545; ASTR is home department.
 Usually offered: Fall.